-After completing these steps, email your brief project outline (500 words maximum) to Don Richter with the subject "PGR feedback."
+After completing these steps, email your brief project outline (500 words maximum) to the Associate Director (AssociateDirector@louisville-institute.org) with the subject "PGR feedback."
 We will respond to all feedback requests submitted prior to September 1.

-WHAT ELSE DO I NEED TO KNOW?
+2022-23 Project Grant for Researchers WHAT ELSE DO I NEED TO

+KNOW?